-[INSTRUCTIONS: To withhold authority to vote for any individual nominee, write that nominee's name in the space provided below.]
+1. Election of []] [] Directors [INSTRUCTIONS: To withhold authority to vote for any individual nominee, write that nominee's name in the space provided below.]
+Nominees: Essel W. Bailey, Jr. Martha A. Darling Harold J. Kloosterman 2.
+Amendment to Articles of Incorporation to increase Authorized Shares [] [

 NOTE:

 Please sign exactly as name

 appears on this Proxy.

 When shares are held by

 joint tenants, both

 should sign.
 When signing

 as attorney, executor,

 administrator, trustee

-or guardian,
+or guardian, please

-give full title please as such.
+give full title as such.

-If a as such.
+If a

 corporation, please sign in full

 corporate name by President

-or other riesidenc
+or other

 authorized officer.
 If a

 partnership, please sign in

 partnership name by

 authorized person.

-check the box [] Please
+Please

-plan to attend if you
+check the box [] if you

-Annual Meeting in the
+plan to attend the

-person.
+Annual Meeting in person.

-SIGNATURE(S)
+Person.

-NOTE: Please sign exactly as name appears hereon.
+SIGNAT TURE (S) DATE NOTE: Please sign exactly as name appears hereon.
 Joint owners should each sign.
 When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
 This proxy will not be used if you attend the meeting in person and so request.